fsprojects/Paket/docs/content/http-dependencies.md

 ## Referencing a single file

-You can reference a single file from a HTTP resource simply by specifying the url in the [`paket.dependencies` file](dependencies-file.html):
+You can reference a single file from a HTTP resource simply by specifying the URL in the [`paket.dependencies` file](dependencies-file.html):

     [lang=paket]
     http http://www.fssnip.net/raw/1M/test1.fs